flackdl/abr/README.md

 There's a `Dockerfile` which builds all the dependencies and can be deployed to any container host provider.

 QuickBooks authentication details need to be provided via environment variables or in a `secret.py` module.

+### Bike estimate schedule

+A dynamic listing of all active/complete/pending repairs

 #### Deployment Notes